Brueckner $G$-matrix approach to two-dimensional Fermi gases with the finite-range attractive interaction: Introduction

 The finite-range effects on unitary Fermi polarons in 3D has been investigated by the diffusion Monte Carlo simulation~\cite{PhysRevA.104.043313}.
 In 2D, repulsive Fermi polarons with finite-range corrections have been studied in Refs.~\cite{PhysRevA.100.023608,PhysRevA.103.063314,PhysRevA.103.L041302}.
 Recently, the properties of two-dimensional Fermi polarons have also attracted much interests in layered electron-hole materials~\cite{sidler2017fermi,muir2022interactions}.
 The non-locality, namely, the finite-range correction of the interaction in these systems would be important to understand the similarity and the difference from cold atomic polarons.

 In this paper, we discuss the finite-range effects on strongly interacting two-component Fermi gases in 2D.
 We characterize the finite-range attractive interaction in terms of scattering length and effective range and employ the Brueckner Hartree-Fock approach with the $G$-matrix~\cite{ring2004nuclear} established in many-body nuclear physics.
 The ladder-type diagrams in the particle-particle scattering are summed to give the renormalized self-energy shift on the thermodynamic ground-state quantities such as chemical potential and internal energy~\cite{PhysRevA.63.043606,PhysRevA.85.012701,PhysRevA.95.043625}.
-For the contact interactions, the analytical formula of the ground-state energy obtained from the $G$-matrix approach shows a good agreement with quantum Monte Carlo results in 2D~~\cite{PhysRevA.84.033607,KLAWUNN20162650}.
+For the contact interactions, the analytical formula of the ground-state energy obtained from the $G$-matrix approach shows a good agreement with the QMC results of the BEC-BCS crossover~\cite{PhysRevLett.106.110403} and the experimental results of attractive Fermi polarons~\cite{koschorreck2012attractive} in 2D~~\cite{PhysRevA.84.033607,KLAWUNN20162650}.
 In this paper, we generalize these approaches to the case with the finite-range interaction and apply them to the BEC-BCS crossover and the attractive Fermi polarons in 2D.
 We briefly note that we consider the {\it positive} effective range being possibly relevant to condensed-matter systems~\cite{shi2022density,PhysRevA.106.043308}, in contrast to the previous work for the {\it negative} effective range associated with the narrow Feshbach resonance~\cite{PhysRevA.102.013313}.

 This paper is organized as follows.
 In Sec.~\ref{sec:2}, we introduce the model Hamiltonian of spin-$1/2$ fermions with the finite-range attractive interaction.
 We show the relation between the interaction parameter in the Hamiltonian and the low-energy constants (i.e., the scattering length and the effective range) by considering the two-body $T$-matrix.
 In Sec.~\ref{sec:3}, we present the Brueckner $G$-matrix approach and show the results in the BEC-BCS crossover and in the attractive Fermi polaron in 2D.
 Finally, we summarize this paper in Sec.~\ref{sec:4}.
-For simplicity, we take $\hbar=k_{\rm B}=1$.
+For simplicity, we take $\hbar=k_{\rm B}=1$ and the area $A$ is taken to be unity in the thermodynamic limit.